Learn about what blockchain technology is, how it is being used in different industries, and available opportunities for a career in this field.

 Many industries are seeing the advantages of blockchain for storing, recording, and securing their data, such as global access and increased privacy.
 While specific advantages and disadvantages of blockchain uses will differ by industry, common advantages include the following:

-• Decentralization: The decentralized nature of blockchain means records remain consistent records across locations and countries.
+Decentralization: Blockchain's decentralized nature means records remain consistent across locations and countries.
 This diminishes discrepancies in data and ensures professionals have access to the same information.

-• Streamlined processes: Blockchain technology can provide templates for smart contracts, making it easier for businesses to set up transparent, efficient, and secure business deals.
-Smart contracts with blockchain reduce the steps to complete a transaction and process payments quicker.
+Streamlined processes: Blockchain technology can provide templates for smart contracts, making it easier for businesses to set up transparent, efficient, and secure business deals.
+Smart contracts with blockchain reduce the steps to complete a transaction and process payments quickly.

-Because of how novel blockchain is, many careers in this industry are still emerging.
+Because blockchain is a new concept, many careers in this industry are still emerging.
 It’s an exciting time to build skills in this area, as you never know what potential opportunities are around the corner.
-Common professional opportunities in blockchain technology include the following development and consulting jobs.
+Common professional opportunities in blockchain technology include development and consulting jobs.

 Blockchain developers use blockchain technology to develop applications for organizations, including dApps and smart contracts.
 Sometimes, you may focus on creating protocols and architecture and maintaining and improving them over time.
 You also can design software that operates on this architecture.